Frequently Asked Questions regarding the HIV Testing Law

-The Department has worked collaboratively since the law went into effect to assist providers in complying with its terms.
+The Department has worked collaboratively since the 2010 amendments to the HIV testing law went into effect to assist providers in complying with its terms.
 With the adoption of the regulations, we expect that all facilities and providers have implemented the routine offer of testing and other provisions of the law or have made their specific technical assistance needs known to the Department and are making substantial progress toward full compliance.
-Several evaluation projects are underway to determine the extent that the law has been implemented in a variety of settings.
-In the event of a patient complaint, the complaint will be reviewed by the Department.
-Action will be taken with the provider or facility as appropriate.
-The patient complaint form can be located at http://www.health.ny.gov/forms/doh-4299.pdf.

-- Health care and other HIV test providers authorizing HIV testing must arrange, with the consent of the patient, an appointment for medical care for those confirmed as positive.
+Health care and other HIV test providers administering HIV testing must arrange, with the consent of the patient, an appointment for medical care for those confirmed as positive.

 Required Offer of HIV Testing

 4. Does the requirement that HIV testing be offered to all persons between the ages of 13 and 64 apply in all medical settings?

 The requirement for the offering of testing applies to persons receiving inpatient or emergency department services at hospitals, persons receiving primary care services through hospital outpatient clinics, diagnostic and treatment centers, and persons receiving primary care services from physicians, physician assistants, nurse practitioners and midwives regardless of setting.
 Exceptions to this requirement are detailed in the response to Q. 5.
 Practitioners who see their patients on a regular basis may consider incorporation of the offer of HIV testing as part of routine physical exams and well child visits to meet the requirement.

 5. What are the exceptions to the mandatory offer of HIV testing in the hospital, diagnostic and treatment center, and primary care settings noted in the law?